 Kathleen was a REU student with the Chihuahuan Desert Biodiversity REU program.Kathleen examined differences in soil properties between areas inhabited by shrubs (Creosote and Mesquite) and the bare areas in between the shrubs.
 Kathleen currently volunteering in a 10 month program with AmeriCorps National Civilian Community Corps: FEMA Corps to provide disaster relief in communities across the country

-Daniel looked at how vole herbivory and hay piles impact the soil in Alaskan Tundra, including soil nutrients and microbial processes.He recently graduated with his BS from UTEP, and is currently looking at options for both graduate school and employment.
+Daniel looked at how vole herbivory and hay piles impact the soil in Alaskan Tundra, including soil nutrients and microbial processes.He graduated with his BS from UTEP, and is now a High School biology teacher in El Paso.

 Dennise worked with our research group in the Yukon Territory on long-term experiments.
-She also conducted an observational experiment looking at how soil properties change along a shrub density gradient in alpine tundra - the manuscript for this project is currently under review.
+She also conducted an observational experiment looking at how soil properties change along a shrub density gradient in alpine tundra - this work is published in Arctic Science.
 Dennise is currently employed at the Pacific Northwest Agricultural Safety and Health Center and is responsible for coordinating the program operations, activities, communications and the small grants program.

 Anna worked with us for two summers in the Yukon Territory.
-In her first summer she conducted an observational experiment looking at how soil properties change along a shrub density gradient in alpine tundra - the manuscript for this project is under review.
-In the second summer she looked at the effects of long-term grass removal on ecosystem properties.
-Anna is currently undertaking a Masters of Science at Memorial University, where she is examining early life stage constraints on alpine range expansion of boreal conifers in Newfoundland, Canada."
+In her first summer she conducted an observational experiment looking at how soil properties change along a shrub density gradient in alpine tundra - this work is published in Arctic Science.
+In the second summer she looked at the effects of long-term grass removal on ecosystem properties with Mayra Melendez, and published a manuscript on this work in Journal of Ecology.
+Anna completed a MS at Memorial University, and is now a PhD student at Universite de Sherbrooke.

 Ali was a REU student with the Chihuahuan Desert Biodiversity REU program.
 She conducted a project looking at the impacts of Salt Cedar removal using biocontrol agents on soil properties.
 Ali is currently pursuing her masters degree at the University of Illinois at Urbana-Champaign.
 She is studying tame and aggressive foxes at the Russian Institute of Cytology and Genetics as a part of the Farm Fox Experiment.
 Her research includes analyzing glucocorticoid dynamics as a measurement of stress in the foxes as well as looking at the impact of selection for human-directed tameness and aggressiveness on conspecific behavior in silver foxes.